Radishes – A vegetable that offers many benefitsReading time: 6 min

 Promote the health of the digestive system

 Especially advantageous can be radish leaves.
-Radish leaves are a useful source of fiber to aid enhance digestive function.
+Radish leaves are a useful source of fiber to aid in enhancing digestive function.

 If you still want to consume more fiber, you can include persimmons, bananas, and spinach in your diet.